 Marie Korey, who came to work as Curator of Printed Books in 1972, played a major role analyzing the Library Company's strengths and choosing new subject areas to open up for development.
 She left to become head of the rare book department at the Free Library of Philadelphia in 1983.
 Her successor, James Green, has continued to build the collections in the main areas marked out by Wolf and Korey, as well as in other areas not previously cultivated so intensively, such as economics, philosophy, popular fiction, popular medicine, photographic literature (in support of the Print Department), books by women, and illustrated books.
 All acquisitions still build on the core collection acquired between 1731 and 1880, as described incidentally throughout this volume.
 The collection is constantly growing and adapting to new currents in scholarship, but its essential character has not changed.
+In the past forty years, over 30,000 books have been added to the rare book collection, including gifts as well as purchases, and as many more to the reference collection.
+The total holdings approach half a million volumes.

 The Library Company's increased visibility has attracted gifts of major significance.
 In 1976 Jean Hoopes Epstein presented the European books of science and technology collected by her father, Penrose R. Hoopes.
 The next major gift came in 1980 when Librarian Wolf presented his extensive collection of early American Judaica consisting of manuscripts, books, and broadsides printed in America from 1718 to 1875.
 In 1982 the Chew family formally turned over to the Library Company the books at Cliveden, their handsome Georgian mansion in the Germantown section of Philadelphia.
 The volumes include the law library of Benjamin Chew, colonial chief justice of Pennsylvania, as well as books and vast quantities of pamphlets owned by his son Benjamin, William White Chew, and William Tilghman, a relative by marriage and later chief justice.

-And the Library Company received the spectacular collections of ornithological plate books of Louise Elkins Sinkler and Francis R. Cope, Jr. Important collections have also arrived as long-term deposits by institutions that recognize the Library Company's ability to provide care for such collections.
-Among those deposits are the historical libraries of Christ Church, St. Peter's Church, and Girard College.
-In the past sixty years, over 40,000 books have been added to the rare book collection, including gifts as well as purchases.
-The total holdings approach half a million volumes.
+More recently the Library Company received the spectacular collections of ornithological plate books of Louise Elkins Sinkler and Francis R. Cope, Jr. Mrs. H. Lea Hudson contributed numerous pamphlets and books written or published by Mathew Carey, as well as a portrait of Carey by John Neagle.
+And Mrs. Robert R. Price, Jr., a descendant of the Rittenhouse family that established the first paper mill in America along the banks of